zaphosting/docs/docs/gameserver-backups.md

 ---
 id: gameserver-backups
-title: Creating, downloading and importing backups
+title: 'Game server: Create, download and import backups'
 description: Information on how to create, download and restore backups for your game server from ZAP-Hosting -ZAP-Hosting.com
 sidebar_label: Backups
 ---